durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 # Choosing From the p's

-Now that I've really listed out all the possible distinguishable theories, I can actually go about choosing one with maximum ignorance - that is, I can take one $p$ from this bucket of different theories totally at random. _This_ is the correct prior over $p$.
+Now that I've really listed out all the possible distinguishable theories, I can actually go about choosing one with maximum ignorance - that is, I can take one $p$ from this bucket of different theories totally at random. _This_ is the correct way to form your maximum ignorance prior over $p$.

 # The Resulting Prior(p)